-An approximate approach for the frequency- and time-domain aeroelastic analysis of bridge decks is presented.
+A unified approach for the aeroelastic analysis of bridge decks is presented.
 The aerodynamic transfer functions are approximated as a linear function with the coefficients determined through minimization of the weighted error between the exact and approximated transfer function.
-The weighting function in optimization is introduced for the improved approximation.
-Using the proposed method, the frequency dependence of the aerodynamic transfer function is eliminated, and a popular time marching algorithm is adopted for the aeroelastic analysis in the time domain.
+Using the proposed approximation, the dependence of the aerodynamic transfer function on frequency is eliminated, and a popular time marching algorithm is adopted for the aeroelastic analysis in the time domain.
 For the frequency domain analysis, a complete set of modal frequencies and modal shapes can be evaluated in a single eigenvalue analysis.